The Role of Emotions on Individuals’ Decisions to Join Armed Groups in Eastern Congo

 Despite the long-standing presence of humanitarian organizations in eastern Democratic Republic of Congo (DRC), more than 100 armed groups remain active in the region and approximately 4.5 million people remain internally displaced.1 Persistent conflict and weak government presence in rural communities generates a conducive environment for armed groups to install their own state structures, enlist new recruits, charge taxes, and maintain power through violence.
-In the provinces of Sud and North Kivu, in eastern DRC, over 100 villages are controlled by a large scale armed organization—the Nduma Defence of Congo Renewed.
+In the provinces of Sud and North Kivu, in eastern DRC, over 100 villages are controlled by a large scale armed organization.

 Armed organizations in eastern DRC often mobilize support and recruit new participants through village-level information campaigns.
 This mobilization strategy—aimed at shifting beliefs and shaping individuals’ preferences—is not unique to violent actors.
 NGOs, for example, also often organize campaigns to build sensitivity on issues such as sexual violence, discrimination, or basic state governance.
 In the case of armed groups, they use these types of campaigns to promote their ideology, reinforce narratives of victimization, and activate underlying sentiments, especially affecting individuals whose relatives have experienced violence from other groups.

-Leveraging a long-standing collaboration with the Nduma Defence of Congo Renewed, the researcher will conduct a randomized evaluation to better understand who joins armed organizations and why, as well as the effects of participation motives on individual performance inside the group.
+Leveraging a long-standing collaboration with an armed group, the researcher will conduct a randomized evaluation to better understand who joins armed organizations and why, as well as the effects of participation motives on individual performance inside the group.
 The researcher will have access to monthly administrative records of the armed organization and will be able to track their operations, recruitment campaigns, and new recruits.

 Policy actors and economists commonly hypothesize that the decision to join armed groups is driven by material motives and rational thinking.
 As a result, governments often provide financial assistance in an effort to deter participation.
 To test this hypothesis, the researcher will randomly provide cash transfers to a subset of households in villages under the control of the partner organization.
 Surveyors from the Marakuia Kivu Research Center will visit these villages after recruitment campaigns take place in order to evaluate whether cash transfers can reduce the likelihood that vulnerable individuals join rebel groups.